amoryweinzierl/smuCode/README.md

 Sprint 4 - Using an adjacency list, I tracked connecting flights through different cities

-lib - all data structures I created
+lib - the data structures I "harcoded" in order to mimic already existing data structures.

 Final Project - description in folder (in header)